$400m apartment, office, shopping scheme planned for Takapuna carpark site

 How much the Wellington-headquartered development business paid owner Eke Panuku remains secret in the controversial deal, hotly debated for many years.

-The new multi-level Toka Puia carpark, which opened in 2020, replaces the Waiwharariki Anzac Square site at 38 Hurstmere Rd/40 Anzac St next to Potters Park and Lake Rd.
+The new multi-level Toka Puia carpark, which opened in 2020, replaces carparking at the former Anzac St at 38 Hurstmere Rd/40 Anzac St next to Potters Park and Lake Rd.

 Willis Bond managing director Mark McGuinness said his business had been working on the scheme, to be called Takapuna Central, for up to three years.
 Associated construction company LT McGuinness will put up the buildings.